isgeles/Bitflipping_DQN_HER/README.md

 ### Learning Algorithm

 Deep Q-Networks with standard experience replay fail to learn from this environment for n > 13 bits, since the state-space becomes to large to explore.
-Therefore I implemented Hindsight Experience Replay (HER) as described in the paper [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) to solve the task up to 45 bits.
+Therefore I implemented Hindsight Experience Replay (HER) as described in the paper [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) to solve the task up to 40 bits (tested so far).

 ### Files in this Repository